 I think they've done it at Heron Ridge.
 The hazards are in plain view from all five sets of tees, and they're not taken out of play from the front group, either.
 Bates says the only difference between the forward and back sets in relation to hazards is they won't make the shorter hitters challenge forced carries.
 But everything else is fair game, and that's definitely true on this property.

-I will note that Heron Ridge Golf Club is part of a new housing development, but the houses are as set back from the course as any I've ever seen—they don't come into play.
-The relative flatness of the acreage allows for them to be seen, but not heard from—and that's nice.
+I will note that Heron Ridge Golf Club is part of a housing development, but the houses are as set back from the course as any I've ever seen -- they don't come into play.
+The relative flatness of the acreage allows for them to be seen, but not heard from -- and that's nice.

 The second hole is a reachable par five that calls for a tee ball over a lake to a dogleg right fairway.
 A large oak tree guards the left side, as does a bunker left and long, so you'll need to be accurate and long in order to have a shot at the green in two.
 For the second shot, wetlands are to the right of the fairway and left of the green.
 Nice hole.

-The ninth is another terrific par five, 554 yards from the 'Boom Boom' tees.
-Pierce adds: “I think number nine is one of the best holes on the Tidewater.
-It's a true risk reward.
-If you have the long ball you can cut it down the left side and possibly get there in two, but if you lay-up to the right it's still not an easy three shot hole.
-The second shot is very challenging, and you'll have to think about the best path.”
-I love it when the golf pro describes the holes—makes my job easy!
+Heron Ridge's ninth is another terrific par 5, 554 yards from the 'Boom Boom' tees.
+Pierce adds: "Number nine is one of the best holes on the Tidewater.
+It's a true risk-reward.
+If you have the long ball you can cut it down the left side and possibly get there in two, but if you lay-up to the right it's still not an easy three-shot hole.
+The second shot is very challenging, and you'll have to think about the best path."

-Holes eleven through fifteen leave the wide-open spaces and meander through the hardwoods Bates mentioned.
-Eleven is a monster par five at 585 yards, a dogleg left that will bring wetlands (on the left) into play on the tee and second shots.
+Holes 11-15 leave the wide-open spaces and meander through the hardwoods Bates mentioned.
+Eleven is a monster par 5 at 585 yards, a dogleg left that will bring wetlands (on the left) into play on the tee and second shots.
 The more you challenge the wetlands, the more distance you'll save.
 Think about it.

-Twelve is a Couples/Bates signature—Bates says they always try to include one or two potentially driveable par fours (#14 at Westfields).
-312 yards from the tips, you'll even save some distance if you hit a high fade over some trees that guard the right side of the fairway.
+Twelve is a Couples/Bates signature -- Bates says they always try to include one or two potentially driveable par fours (no. 14 at Westfields).
+At 312 yards from the tips, you'll even save some distance if you hit a high fade over some trees that guard the right side of the fairway.
 No doubt you'll still have to wave a big stick to get there, but it's fun to try.

-Thirteen's a reachable par five with a steep slope and water down the right side on the second shot.
-Fourteen and fifteen bring the aforementioned elevation changes into play.
+Thirteen's a reachable par 5 with a steep slope and water down the right side on the second shot.
+Fourteen and 15 bring the aforementioned elevation changes into play.
 Fourteen's only 367 yards, but it's two uphill shots to a well bunkered green.
 Fifteen's a nice 182 yard downhill par three with water on the right and in back.
-A fun hole with the wind—but again, the green's a big target.
+A fun hole with the wind -- but again, the green's a big target.
 Bail out short left if necessary, but stay out of the huge bunker that guards that side pin-high.

-The final three holes return you to the open spaces.
+The final three holes at Heron Ridge return you to the open spaces.
 Eighteen's only 401 yards, but I'm guessing plays into the wind a good deal of the time and calls for an accurate second shot to an elevated, well bunkered green.

 All in all, a nice, varied round of golf, with nary a corn stalk in site.
 After playing at Heron Ridge, you'll definitely realize that it's very possible to turn a cornfield into a golfer's field of dreams.